Ten Ways to Reduce Your Energy Consumption

 Air leaks in your home can cause heat loss.
-It means your heating system has to work harder to maintain a comfortable temperature.
+This means your heating system has to work harder to maintain a comfortable temperature.
 Sealing air leaks can help reduce energy comsuption and save your money on your heating bills.

-7) Invest in a programmable thermostat.
+7. Invest in a programmable thermostat.

 - Avoid opening the oven door frequently during cooking, as this can release heat and make the oven work harder to maintain the desired temperature.

-- Use oven-safe cookware – Use oven-safe cookware to cook meals that require less cooking time.
+- Use oven-safe cookware to cook meals that require less cooking time.

-Planting trees and shrubs around your home can help block the sun’s heat during the summer, reducing the need for air conditioning.
+Planting trees and shrubs around your home can help block the suns’s heat during the summer, reducing the need for air conditioning.
 Not only does this help reduce your energy consumptions, but it also makes our world a little less polluted.

 Further reading: How To Make The Best Budget Plan?